What is syphilis?

 In secondary syphilis, the affected person experiences a generalized infection.
 This secondary phase, if left untreated, lasts for up to six months, with symptoms recurring during that period.
 Without treatment, the symptoms will, in most cases, resolve spontaneously, but the infected person will then progress into the latent or tertiary phase of the disease.

 Secondary syphilis is a generalized infection affecting the entire body, so it has a number of possible symptoms.
 People with syphilis may show some or all of these.
 Common symptoms include:

 - A painless, non-itchy rash, which is generally bilaterally symmetrical (the same on both sides)

 - Swollen lymph nodes in the neck, armpits and groin

 - Neck stiffness

-- Red or pink skin rash, turning reddish-brown.
+- A red or pink skin rash, turning reddish-brown.
 This rash may be very faint.
-On the soles of the feet, palms of the hands, and the face.
+It can occur on the soles of the feet, the palms of the hands, and on the face.
 In some cases this rash may spread to cover the entire body.
 It is generally not itchy.